Media Requests, Interviews and Patient Conditions

 - A patient is under the age of 18 and we do not have parental consent to provide condition updates.

-- If it is a sensitive case such as rape or sexual abuse, or in some instances related to behavioral health.
+- It is a sensitive case such as rape or sexual abuse, or in some instances related to behavioral health.

-- If acknowledging the patient’s status may put them in danger.
+- If acknowledging the patient’s location at the hospital may put them in danger.